Pedrolbtb/Vihva-Watch/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/3b58c455-a011-422f-b84f-0d01714e9d88" width="30%">
 </p>
-Vihva is a smartwatch app designed as an extension for walking activities from the <a href="https://github.com/Pedrolbtb/Vihva-app">Vihva</a> app.
+Vihva Watch is a smartwatch app designed as an extension for walking activities from the <a href="https://github.com/Pedrolbtb/Vihva-app">Vihva</a> app.

 ## Description